Security & Privacy

 <Accordion title="Disabling Authentication for Local Development">

 When running Cognee locally for development or testing, you can disable authentication so that API calls succeed without a bearer token.
-Because the two variables are combined with an `or` check at startup, **both** must be set to `false`:
+Setting the single posture switch is enough:

 ```dotenv theme={null}